 The issue here is not really the criminal component.
 The issue is physical custody of the children!
 This is important because one of the best interest factors under NRS 125C.0035 (4)(l) is abduction.
 The Court is required by the law to look at the best interest factors when awarding physical custody.
 Believe it or not, NRS 200.359 is an act that qualifies as abduction under best interest and can impact the Court’s Order regarding custodial rights.
 Moreover, NRS 125C.0035 (7) provides that a parent who has engaged in an act of abduction may not be entitled to sole or joint physical custody of the minor child.
 It may mean that the parent who engaged in act of abduction may receive supervised visitation with the minor child.

 Unilateral decisions can affect your custody case.
-Do not make big decisions without contacting experience counsel like the attorney’s at Roberts Stoffel Family Law Group.
-An attorney can assist in putting together a game plan and should understand the legal ramifications of withholding a child.
+Do not make big decisions without contacting experienced counsel like the custody attorneys at Roberts Stoffel Family Law Group.
+A lawyer can assist in putting together a game plan and should understand the legal ramifications of withholding a child.
 There are procedures in place to address physical custody issues with the Court.

 If you believe that withholding the child is warranted, you had better be prepared to defend that decision to the Court and it can impact the long-term physical custody Order.
 Rather than withhold the child you should consider filing the appropriate legal action and if necessary, filing a Motion with the Court if there is an emergency issue that needs to be addressed.

 Additionally, the Court by law cannot consider post-relocation factors when considering custody.
 This makes sense because the Court does not want to reward an impulsive relocation decision and basically punish the innocent stay-behind parent.

 If you need help navigating child custody laws, call our child custody lawyers from Roberts Stoffel Family Law Group at 702-766-5566.